benadamstyles/making-of-history/_posts/2015-02-06-crossroad-of-corpses.md

 When Kachiko died at 64, she left an unusual will.
 Instead of asking for a royal funeral, a statue, or a nice commemorative park bench, Kachiko asked for her rotting corpse to be left lying in the street.
 The empress hoped that seeing her beautiful body develop a smell and be torn apart by wild animals would finally teach her people to think less of earthly pleasures.

-So Kachiko’s body was dressed in simple robes and put on the streets of Kyōto, where it rotted away until only bone fragments were left.
+So the empress’s body was dressed in simple robes and put on the streets of Kyōto, where it rotted away until only bone fragments were left.
 The spot became known as _Katabira no Tsuji_, the Crossroad of Corpses.

 ![shunsenkatabiragatsuji.jpg](//_posts/shunsenkatabiragatsuji.jpg)